Updated for 2025

 Galileo AI serves as a professional interface design copilot.
 Trained on thousands of top-tier user interface designs, it turns text descriptions into high-fidelity designs that are fully editable in Figma.
 It's perfect for quickly generating layout variations or breaking through creative blocks on complex dashboards.

 Though primarily an art generator, Midjourney has become a staple for UI designers needing unique assets.
-Use it to generate photorealistic backgrounds, abstract textures, 3D icons, or entire UI concept art for mood boards.
+Use it to generate photorealistic backgrounds, abstract textures, 3D icons, or entire UI concept art for social media campaigns and mood boards.
 Version 6 excels at understanding text rendering, making it even more useful for conceptual layout exploration.

 Relume is the industry standard for AI-driven site architecture.
 It allows you to generate sitemaps and wireframes in minutes, not hours.
 By focusing on the structural 'content-first' approach, it helps agencies and freelancers lock in the UX strategy before moving to visual design.
 It exports cleanly to both Figma and Webflow.